Aksu mountain kingdom and Uzbekistan's Silk Road

 Day 11.
 Kokand (sightseeing).
 Kokand – Tashkent (240 km, 4 h).

-Kokand is located right at the entrance to the fruitful Fergana valley, used to be an important stop point of the Great Silk Road and used to be a part of the ancient state of Davan.
-Its flourishing happened in the 18th century when it became the capital of Kokand khanate and the religious center of the region – in the past, there were 40 madrasas and 300 mosques in Kokand.
+Kokand, located at the entrance to the fertile Fergana Valley, was an important hub along the Great Silk Road and part of the ancient state of Davan.
+Its golden age was in the 18th century, when it became the capital of the Kokand Khanate (18th–19th centuries) and a major religious center, with around 40 madrasas and more than 300 mosques.

 Meals: breakfast.